nock/nock/.github/ISSUE_TEMPLATE/02_feature_request.md

 ---
 name: 🚀 Feature request
-about: Let us know if you have feature request 💡
+about: Let us know if you have a feature request 💡

 ---